mjpclab/goVirtualHost/README.md

 # (*Service) Add(*HostInfo) []error
 Adding a new virtual host information to the `Service`.
+You can use `errors.Is()` to test possible errors:

+- `CertificateNotFound`

+Intent to work on TLS mode, but certificate is not provided.

+- `ConflictIPAddress`

+One Virtual host tries to listen on a specific IP address and port, while another virtual host tries to listen on a wildcard IP(e.g. "0.0.0.0") of same port.

+- `ConflictTLSMode`

+For a specific listening endpoint(IP:port or socket), one virtual host works on plain mode, while another virtual host works on TLS mode.

+- `DuplicatedAddressHostname`

+Two virtual hosts listen on same endpoint, they use the same hostname.

 # HostInfo
 the `HostInfo` is the initial virtual host information, with the properties: